zoe-bresnahan/ece386-lab4/README.md

 The keras model was much larger than the tflite model when we ran it in Colab during the prelab.
 The keras model was ~26.3MB and the tflite model was ~2.39MB which is about 10x bigger.

-2. Relative performance for more vs. fewer images per run, and why
+2. Relative performance for more vs. fewer images per run, and why -where to find this info??

 3. Pipeline stalls waiting for memory
 Keras has a longer stall compared to LiteRT because it has to access memory more due to a smaller cache.
 The Keras model stalled cycles were 1.12e10 while LiteRT stalled cycles were 8.14e8.

-4. L2 invalidations (meaning something in the L2 cache had to be overwritten)
+4. L2 invalidations (meaning something in the L2 cache had to be overwritten) -keras has more (idk why)

 5. LLC loads and misses
 Keras read more data and had more misses compared to the LiteRT model.
 Keras had 4.61e8 LLC-Loads while LiteRT had 12606124 LLC-Loads.
 Keras had 1.75e8 LLC-Load-Misses while LiteRT had 5598791 LLC-Load-Misses.
 This is logical because the LiteRT model can hold more data in the higher level caches, meaning it has less to look through in the last level cache.